shahariaz/FlightsAndSearchService/README.md

 ## Project Setup

--clone the project on your local filesystem
+- Clone the project on your local filesystem

--Execute `npm install` on the same path as your root directory of the downloaded project
+- Execute `npm install` on the same path as your root directory of the downloaded project

--Create a `.env` file in the root directory and add the
+- Create a `.env` file in the root directory and add the

-following environment variables -`PORT=3000`
+following environment variables
+    - `PORT=3000`

--Inside the `src/config` folder create a new file `config.json` and then add the following piece of JSON
+- Inside the `src/config` folder create a new file `config.json` and then add the following piece of JSON

 ```
 {